32) Starting at Twenty: Using Numbers

 • Please allow 40 minutes for each session.
 These sessions are hard!
 The concept is hard.
 Organising the cards and blocks is VERY hard.
 Please plan for some down time after each session this week.
 The students, and you, will need it.
 Congratuations for surviving this week.
 It’s gets easier from here…promise!

-The the clocks on the Tier One Sample Planner need to be corrected to these times.
+The clocks on the Tier One Sample Planner need to be corrected to these times.
 I will have these ready for to download for the start of 2025.
 Sorry for the confusion!
 Kind regards, Narelle.

 Implementation Option A